 “Free to Create - Create to be Free” is a digital #exhibition conceived by the Council of Europe.
 It is set up in consultation with the Steering Committee for Culture, Heritage and Landscape (CDCPP) to mark the 70th anniversary of the European Convention on Human Rights (ECHR).

-The CDCPP launched in November 2020 a Manifesto on the Freedom of Expression of the Arts and Culture in the Digital Era.
+In November 2020, the CDCPP launched in November 2020 a Manifesto on the Freedom of Expression of the Arts and Culture in the Digital Era.
 The exhibition is a follow-up to the launch of the Manifesto: Member states of the Council of Europe are invited to provide up to two artworks referring to the Manifesto and the overall topic of artistic freedom.
-The contributions from countries holding the Chairmanship of the Committee of Ministers of the Council of Europe are specifically featured on the platform freetocreate.art / createtobefree.art for the duration of the Chairmanship.

-The platform of the digital #exhibition will be launched on 6 May 2021 in Kristiansand at the occasion of a Conference on the Freedom of Expression of the Arts and Culture in the Digital Era, held in conjunction with the 2nd European Conference on Democracy and Human Rights on 5 May.
-The digital exhibition is fully ready to receive artworks by member States from June, 2021.
+The platform of the digital #exhibition was first presented on 6 May 2021 in Kristiansand at the occasion of a Conference on the Freedom of Expression of the Arts and Culture in the Digital Era, held in conjunction with the 2nd European Conference on Democracy and Human Rights on 5 May.
+The digital exhibition was launched at the Plenary meeting of the CDCPP in June 2021 and is since then fully ready to receive artworks by member States.

 The project is a follow-up to the 30th Council of Europe Art Exhibition “The Desire for Freedom: Art in Europe since 1945” (2012-15), drawing attention to the significance of arts and culture and their interrelation with the right for freedom of expression, as expressed in Article 10 of the ECHR, in upholding Human Rights, Democracy and the Rule of Law.
 This digital #exhibition provides a fresh view promoting the importance of freedom of artistic expression and the role of art, culture and heritage in these times when democracy is under great pressure from the regional and global challenges relating to political, economic, technological and environmental issues .
 It also provides an innovative means to communicate on and disseminate Council of Europe values.